Geographical Information Systems

 |Institution's Own Test||Academic English Pre-sessional Programmes - Pass (valid for one year) OR Academic English Preparation Programme - Pass at Level Four (valid for one year).|

-Get advice on which foundation courses are best for you to still be able to join Geographical Information Systems, MSc.
+Get advice on which foundation courses are best for you to still study Geographical Information Systems, MSc, if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 A UK 2:2 (lower second class) Honours degree or equivalent in Agriculture, Archaeology, Computing Science, Ecology, Engineering, Environmental Science, Forestry, Geography, Geology, Geomatics, Marine & Coastal Science, Marine Biology, Marine Science, Mathematics, Physics, Planning, Plant Science, Soil Science or Zoology.
 Candidates with degrees in other subject areas will be considered if they can demonstrate interest, aptitude and/or experience in a field relevant to the application of geospatial technologies.